rklaas/seattle-crime-project/README.md

-# Seattle-School-Report
+# Seattle-Segregated: A School Report
 [Link To Shiny Application](https://ianwohlersuw.shinyapps.io/seattle-segregated/)

 This report visually shows schools in Seattle in a way that makes it clear where the high and low rated schools are located.
-It is easy to find common factors that are present in good and bad schools.
-The goal of this report is to be a call to action for the clearly to recognize and do something about the schools that clearly aren't getting the attention that they deserve.
+We found many common factors that are present within good schools versus bad schools, particularly along racial and geographic divides.
+The goal of this report is to be a call to action for awareness of the McCleary decision and a tool for activists to clearly demonstrate traces of racism that still exist in Seattle today.

 ## Sources
 We used this